Higgs boson origin from a gauge symmetric theory of massive composite particles and massless $W^\pm$ and $Z^0$ bosons at the TeV scale: Phenomenological implications

-In the UV scaling domain, there are no Goldstone modes.
+In the UV scaling domain for massive composite particles, the SM chiral gauge symmetries are not broken spontaneously, therefore the SM elementary fermions are massless and there are no Goldstone modes.
 The massless $W^\pm$ and $Z^0$ bosons (\ref{wzmassl}) at high energies (TeV) behave exactly like the photon and have two transverse components and no longitudinal one.
 Thus they do not decay to two SM fermions, in contrast to the SM massive $W^\pm$ and $Z^0$ decay channels, e.g.~$W^\pm\rightarrow \ell^\pm + \nu_\ell$ of the rate $\Gamma_W= (3/16\pi) g_2^2 M_W$.
-Therefore, the final state and kinematics of massive composite bosons (resonances) $H$ decays to $Z^0Z^0$ and $W^+W^-$ (\ref{Hdecay}) are not four-lepton states, e.g., $\ell\ell\nu\nu$.
+Therefore, the final state and kinematics of massive composite bosons (resonances) $H$ decay to $Z^0Z^0$ and $W^+W^-$ (\ref{Hdecay}) are not four-lepton states, e.g., $\ell\ell\nu\nu$.
 They should be back-to-back events like the two-photon $\gamma\gamma$ channel.
-These massless $W^\pm$ and $Z^0$ have interacting vertexes with SM elementary fermions according to their quantum numbers of SM gauge symmetries.
-Therefore, their detection shpould be in the same way of detecting photons.
+These massless $W^\pm$ and $Z^0$ have interacting vertexes with the left- and right-handed components of SM elementary fermions according to their quantum numbers of SM gauge symmetries.
+Therefore, their detection should be in the same way as detecting photons.